elisepitel/caesar_cipher_encrypter/README.md

 Within the console inform if you want to encode or decode a message

-Type your code to encode or decode
+Type your message to encode or decode

 Choose the encryption shift (can be over 26)